 Each team will receive a copy of the DNA Distribution Kit.
 This kit has a curated selection of the best parts teams have built and resources to help iGEMers test efficiency and quality.

 - DNA Distribution Kit Plates 1 - 6

 - 2016 Part Submission Kit

 - iGEM Stickers and Pins!

 With this kit, teams designed, built and submitted their own parts.
-Their new biobricks are sent and added to the iGEM Registry in the spirit of the "Get & Give" philosophy.
+Their new BioBricks were sent and added to the iGEM Registry in the spirit of the "Get & Give" philosophy.
 Every year, the number of parts contributed by associated groups increases the collection of parts that can be used by groups in future years.

 What iGEM teams achieve in less than a year is incredible.
 The following examples demonstrate the hard work and true potential of teams; from new business opportunities to innovative food quality control.

 Grand Prize Undergraduate Section winners, Team Imperial, worked on developing a Genetically Engineered Artificial Ratio (GEAR) system to control population ratios in microbial consortia.